 - The Equity Plan defines an "out-of-field" teacher as a teacher that is not "appropriately certified."
 The Arizona Department of Education has used "not highly qualified" in place of "out-of-field" since the previous equity plans leveraged highly qualified status.
 ADE is currently vetting rules that will determine Arizona teachers appropriately certified status. - The Arizona Department of Education used FY2016 (SY 2015-2016) highly qualified data to determine "out-of-field" percentages.
 The percentage/ratio of "out-of-field" teachers was multiplied by the student subgroup population to estimate the student percentage requested.
-This assumes students are evenly distributed among teachers. - The Arizona Department of Education reports data corresponding to four performance labels: highly effective, effective, developing, and ineffective.
-The Arizona Department of Education used FY2016 free/reduced lunch counts to determine poverty quartiles, e.g., low, mid, and high.
+This assumes students are evenly distributed among teachers. - The Arizona Department of Education reports data corresponding to four performance labels: highly effective, effective, developing, and ineffective. - The Arizona Department of Education used FY2016 free/reduced lunch counts to determine poverty quartiles, e.g., low, mid, and high.
 All students at high poverty schools were assumed to be "low-income".
-This assumption was made since only aggregate data was immediately available for this report. - The Arizona Department of Education used FY2016 October 1 student enrollment counts.
-Non-minority students are those with ethnicity of "White".
-Minority students are those with ethnicities of Asian, American Indian/Alaska Native, Black/African American, Hispanic/Latino, Native Hawaiian/Pacific Islander, and Multi-Race Non-Hispanic. - The Arizona Department of Education used FY2016 school aggregated teacher evaluation data.
-FY2016 data had not been finalized.
-The percentage/ratio of ineffective teachers was multiplied by the student subgroup population to estimate the student percentage requested.
-This assumes students are evenly distributed among teachers. - The Arizona Department of Education used FY2016 teacher years-of-experience to determine inexperienced teacher counts.
-An inexperienced teacher is a teacher with less than 3 years of teaching experience as reported in the Teacher Input Application (TIA), formerly the Highly Qualified Teacher Input Application.
-The percentage/ratio of inexperienced teachers was multiplied by the student subgroup population to estimate the student percentage requested.
-This assumes students are evenly distributed among teachers.
+This assumption was made since only

-&lt;sup>4 Consistent with ESEA section 1111(g)(1)(B), this description should not be construed as requiring a State to develop or implement a teacher, principal or other school leader evaluation system.
+4 Consistent with ESEA section 1111(g)(1)(B), this description should not be construed as requiring a State to develop or implement a teacher, principal or other school leader evaluation system.